pit-ray/win-vind/how_to_use/index.md

 <hr>

 ### Key Config
 You can customize all key bindings by rewriting the JSON settings file easily.
-In the future, going to just write the changes.
 The location of the file is different depending on the installation way.
 Refer to the following table.

 |Installation Type|Path|
 |:---:|:---|